14 Reasons for Peperomia Drooping Leaves and How to Fix Them

 To minimize repotting shock for your Peperomia, water the plant thoroughly one day before repotting.
 A well hydrated plant experiences less shock and is easier to divide.

 Do not make too many changes at once.
-For instance, after repotting, maintain the Peperomia plant in the same location until it is well established before moving it to a new location.
+For instance, after repotting, maintain the plant in the same location until it is well established before moving it to a new location.

-13. Direct Sunlight
+14. Hot Direct Sunlight

 Solutions

-Move the Peperomia plant to a more shadier spot or instal a light curtain to filter direct sunlight from reaching the Peperomia leaves.
+Thoroughly water the Peperomia immediately and it should recover.
+Move the plant to a more shadier spot or instal a light curtain to filter direct sunlight from reaching the leaves.

 You liked it?
 Share on social media.